 HISTORY OF PRIDE

-The 3-day celebration includes events and activities produced by Heavy Hitters Pride and local and regional partners, sponsors, and supporters.
-These events attract tens of thousands more to sing, dance, learn, and remember the significance of Pride and the importance of continuing our work.
+The 4-day celebration includes events and activities produced by Heavy Hitters Pride and local and regional partners, sponsors, and supporters.
+These events attract hundreds to sing, dance, learn, and remember the significance of Pride and the importance of continuing our work.

 On June 27, 1969 The Stonewall Riots in New York City marked the beginning of the LGBT rights movement in the United States.
 Harassed by local police simply for congregating, gay, lesbian, bisexual and transgender patrons decided to take a stand and fight back against the brutal intimidation they regularly faced.
 By refusing to resign themselves to the shadows of that bar or American society, the beginning of a social movement dedicated to the eradication of discrimination against all LGBT Americans was born.
 The events of those nights inspired a social awakening for many in the LGBT community and had a profound effect on the nation’s perception of persons who identify as L, G, B or T as a community in and of itself.
 The following year on June 28th, the first gay pride marches took place in New York, Chicago and Los Angeles to commemorate the anniversary of this brave stand against injustice.